 Five minutes out, and it’s noticeably colder.

-I know we started at 88 degrees when we first got out here.
+We started at 88 degrees when we first got out here.

 The last of the clouds is making its way across.

-The area around us is getting darker.
+The atmosphere around us is getting darker.

 Did those streetlights just turn on?